 Jesus, son of Nun, led the people across the Jordan into the promised land.
 Jesus, our Savior, has promised the land of the living to all who have crossed the true Jordan, and have believed and are circumcised in heart.

 Blessed, then, are those who are circumcised in heart, and have been reborn in water through the second circumcision.
 They will receive their inheritance with Abraham, the faithful leader and father of all nations, for his faith was credited to him for righteousness.

-This Lenten meditation by Aphraates, a Syriac Father (Dem.
-11, De circumcisione, 11-12: PS 1, 498-503), is a great catechesis for RCIA. is used in the Roman Catholic Divine Office of Readings for Wednesday of the First Week in Lent with the accompanying biblical reading taken from Exodus 10:21-11:10.
+This Lenten meditation on the circumcision of the heart comes from Aphraates, a Syriac Father (Dem.
+11, De circumcisione, 11-12: PS 1, 498-503).
+It is a great catechesis for RCIA.
+This selection from Aphraates appears in the Roman Catholic Divine Office of Readings for Wednesday of the First Week in Lent where the accompanying biblical reading is Exodus 10:21-11:10.